-Dog Attack Liability is Often a Gray Area.
+Dog Attack Liability is Often a Gray Area

-Dog Assault Liability Depends on the Role of the Owner.
+Dog Assault Liability Depends on the Role of the Owner

-- Negligence due to prior attack.
+- Negligence due to initial attack.
 This one is too common.
 The owner ignores warning signs that the dog is dangerous.
 This may include not training the dog after an attack.
 In other cases, the owner does not discipline the dog for attacks.